Kugellz/CollaborativeUnit/README.md

 # CollaborativeUnit
-Collaborative unit for main use by Game Devs, but others too
+Collaborative unit for main use by Game Devs